 First and foremost, please accept well-wishes from the entire Harry Levine Insurance family.
 I’d like to get right to the point: You have questions, and we’re fighting to make sure we have answers.
 Please see the FAQ below, and know that you can call us anytime with any questions.
 We’re working remotely, but our ENTIRE team is here for you.
 We have amended business hours to 9:30am – 4:30pm, Monday through Friday to help our team fulfill their childcare and other personal responsibilities as they work form home.
 We currently intend to resume our normal operations on Monday, March 30th only if it is safe to do so.

 If you are open for business, let us know and we can spread the word via our social media sites!
 We are here to support you any way that we can.
 Be sure to follow us on Facebook.

 Q: Will my business interruption/income coverage cover me for Coronavirus related interruptions?

 A: To the best of our knowledge, NO insurance contracts currently cover business interruption for a viral pandemic.
 However, we expect there will be a plethora of claims adjuster and court opinions on this over the coming months and even years.
-There is currently a lawsuit being brought by a restaurant in Louisiana over this, and the state government in New York is considering taking some sort of action related to insurance to support affected businesses.
+There is currently a lawsuit being brought by a restaurant in Louisiana over this, and the state government in New Jersey is considering taking some sort of action related to insurance to support affected businesses.
 Additionally, there is unconfirmed rhetoric that filing a claim and having it denied may have advantages when certain assistance programs become available, if they become available.

 Q: Why isn’t something like this generally covered?
 What do I have insurance for?